-Flight Points x = Normalised Flight Score for competitor x, Fx = Flight Score for competitor x, Fw = Highest Flight Score 1.4 Final Scoring For each competitor, add the normalised static score earned in 1.2 to the average of the normalised scores of the two best flights under 1.3.
+Where: Flight Points x = Normalised Flight Score for competitor x, Fx = Flight Score for competitor x, Fw = Highest Flight Score

+1.4 Final Scoring

+For each competitor, add the normalised static score earned in 1.2 to the average of the normalised scores of the two best flights under 1.3.
 If the competitor has achieved only one flight, the normalised score awarded for that flight will be divided by two.

-If for any cause beyond the control of the organisers less than three official rounds can be flown, the scoring shall be completed as follows: a) If two rounds are flown, the average of the normalised scores of the two flights as in 1.3. will be used. b) If only one round is flown, the single normalised flight score of that one round will be recorded. c) The scores in an official round can be recorded only if all competitors had equal opportunity for a flight in that round.
-2.0 Weight 2.0.1 The maximum Take-Off weight MTOW - wet (Fuel and ballast tanks adequately filled) of the Turbo Prop model may not exceed 25kg.
+If for any cause beyond the control of the organisers (e.g. too many entries in Scale Jet class), less than three official rounds being flown, the scoring shall be completed as follows:

+a) If two rounds are flown, the average of the normalised scores of the two flights as in 1.3. will be used.

+- b) If only one round is flown, the single normalised flight score of that one round will be recorded. - c) The scores in an official round can be recorded only if all competitors had equal opportunity for a flight in that round.

+2.0 Weight

+2.0.1 The maximum Take-Off weight MTOW - wet (Fuel and ballast tanks adequately filled and with propulsion batteries, in case of an EDF) of the Basic Scale model may not exceed 25kg.
 A weighting tolerance of +0,5% (125gr) is allowed due to the scale accuracy.

-After refilling of all tanks the MTOW-wet is measured on a scale immediate before the start of the flight in the Pre-flight preparation zone.
+After refilling of all tanks, the MTOW-wet is measured on a scale immediately before the start of the flight in the preflight preparation zone.
 After the measurement procedure the model may not be modified or changed with any equipment which might lead to a change in weight.
-N.B.: A removable external tank can be used during the taxiing to the take-off position.
-2.0.2 If the flying schedule will not be terminated by a safe and proper landing with a running engine caused by missing fuel the entire flight will be rated with zero points due to safety reasons.
-In this case the level of fuel will be checked and validated by the flight director after landing.
+NB.: A removable external tank can be used during the taxiing to the take-off position.

+2.0.2 If the flying schedule will not be terminated by a safe and proper landing with a running engine caused by missing fuel, the entire flight will be rated with zero points due to safety reasons.
+In this case the level of fuel will be checked and validated by the flight line director after landing.

 If a model does not meet the weight criteria for the class entered, the flight will score zero.
 The Organisers are encouraged to pursue weight checks after further flights on any model close to the limit.

 Note 1: The organiser must provide scales with a resolution of 5 gram.
 In order to check the accuracy, he must also provide calibration weights of 1kg and 5kg for use throughout the competition so that scales can always be checked and scale calibration certificates will not be required.
 The scales used in the competition should be calibrated at the 25.0 kg limit and made available to the contestants at least one day before the start of the competition.

 Note 2: The upper limit must comply with legal limits required by the country hosting the event.

+Compiled by Lucien Gerard, IJMC Technical Advisor

+Last updated: October 2024